WebOrigami/docs/src/content/framework/intro1.md

 Given our task statement, there are many ways we could represent the data we'll need.
 For now, let's pick the simplest possible representation that will work: a tiny data file listing the names of the people on the team.

-Using the code editor (either the StackBlitz code editor or your preferred local editor), create a new folder called `src` at the root of the project.
+Using your code editor, create a new folder called `src` at the root of the project.
+(In StackBlitz: move your mouse over the "Files" header in the left pane, then click the New Folder icon.)

 Inside this new `src` folder, create a file called `team.yaml`.